billg-splunk/javashop-otel/README.md

 # Users and Workflows

 As we go through this workshop we will be switching roles from SRE to Developer.
 First we will start with alert responders or SREs who will identify an issue in Splunk Observability UI.
-Next, we will jump to a Developer Role to see how a Developer will repair/fix a software problem using trace data provided by our SRE.
+Next, we will jump to a Developer Role to see how a Developer will debug and repair/fix a software problem using trace data provided by our SRE.

 Of course, we are not requiring 2 people for this workshop as each participant will play both roles.

-Let's define a few terms for those new to APM / Software Development or Java

-1. What's a Function in Java ?
-	A Function  in most languages includeing Java, is a logical chunk of code, when executed solves a repeatable task.
-This is basically what our 		customers Dev teams spend thier time building and where software issues will most commonly be.
-3. What's a  Method in Java ?
- 	See What's a function -> Function and method are synonomous.
-5. What's an Exception in Java ?
-	An Exceptional error condition that indicates abonormal and unhandled conditions, that interrupts program execution abnormally.

 # Today we will learn